pschwaller/go-brown-sports/README.md

 This would need to be updated.
 Estimated to need about 30 minutes of someone's time.

 # Running the Code
+## Configuration

+You must specify the following parameters:
+* calendarId - The calendar ID of the Google calendar we want to synchronize.
+This can be found on the properties of the calendar.
+For the primary calendar of a user, specify "primary".
+* spreadsheetId - The Google spreadsheet ID.
+This is contained within the URL of the spreadsheet when viewing as a user.

+These values can be specified in a config.yaml file.
+See the supplied config_sample.yaml file for the format.

+You can also override the config.yaml values by specifying environment values instead:
+* CALENDAR_ID
+* SPREADSHEET_ID

 ## Credentials
 In order to run the code you must first get a credentials.json file in the current directory.
 Follow the steps at the [Quickstart](https://developers.google.com/sheets/api/quickstart/go)